sulaimanh/Selekti/README.md

-# Slekti
+# Selekti
-Welcome to Slekti.
-We help the user through the stressful process of separating the good photos from the bad ones.
+Welcome to Selekti.
+Selekti helps the user through the stressful process of separating the good photos from the bad ones.